It is a common condition that affects the brain and causes frequent seizures.

 A brain tumor is a mass or growth of abnormal cells in the brain.
 They are categorized as primary or secondary:

 - a primary brain tumor originates in the brain.
 Most are benign.

 - a secondary brain tumor happens when cancer cells spread to the brain from another organ, like – breast or lung.

 Most of the time, the cause of the condition is unknown, however, the following factors may raise an individual’s risk of developing it:

-Family history – an estimated 5 percent of brain tumors may be associated with hereditary genetic factors, including neurofibromatosis, Li-Fraumeni syndrome, tuberous sclerosis (a rare multisystem genetic disease which causes benign tumors to grow in the brain), nevoid basal cell carcinoma syndrome (also referred as basal-cell nevus syndrome), von Hippel-Lindau disease, and Turcot syndrome.
+An estimated 5 percent of brain tumors may be associated with hereditary genetic factors, including neurofibromatosis, Li-Fraumeni syndrome, tuberous sclerosis (a rare multisystem genetic disease that causes benign tumors to grow in the brain), nevoid basal cell carcinoma syndrome (also referred to as basal-cell nevus syndrome), von Hippel-Lindau disease, and Turcot syndrome.

 Common symptoms may include:

 - new onset or change in the pattern of headaches;

 - headaches which slowly become more severe and more frequent;